import { useForm } from '@uhg-abyss/web/hooks/useForm';Usage

 Get values

-An optimized helper for reading form values.
+The getValues method is an optimized helper for reading form values.
 The difference between watch and getValues is that getValues will not trigger re-renders or subscribe to input changes.

 Trigger